sourcegraph/sourcegraph-public-snapshot/doc/cli/references/lsif.md

 ## Usage

 ```
-[DEPRECATED] 'src lsif' is a tool that manages LSIF data on a Sourcegraph instance~
+[DEPRECATED] 'src lsif' is a tool that manages LSIF data on a Sourcegraph instance.

-Use 'src code-intel' instead~
+Use 'src code-intel' instead.

 ```